Bijoymv/GBMovies/README.md

 ## Frameworks and dependencies

 This project developed in react(16.11.0) and react-redux (7.1.1) framework.
-Used axios(0.19.0),redux-thunk,react-bootstrap dependencies for async API calls and responsive web layouts.
+Used axios(0.19.0),redux-thunk,react-bootstrap dependencies for async API calls and responsive web layouts. jest-enzyme (7.1.2) for unit testing.

 ## Build process